-When looking at photographers, caterers and musicians, opt for suppliers that suit your wedding style and budget.
+When looking at photographers, caterers, and wedding entertainment, opt for suppliers that suit your wedding style and budget.
 Consider giving your photographer a brief of when photos need to be taken and the overall style.
 You will cherish your wedding album for years to come, so make sure it’s perfect.

 Remember the smaller details

 Make sure to remember the legal details, like getting your marriage license.
 Build a schedule for the day, detailing the time vendors to arrive, when the ceremony starts and much more.

 Write down a budget for your wedding, stag do, hen do and honeymoon.
 There’s nothing worse than going over budget and then forgetting essential items, like flowers!
 Decide how much you can afford to spend together and plan a detailed budget.